Oklahoma runestones

 A number of runestones have been found in Oklahoma.
-All of them are of modern origin dating to the 19th century "Viking revival" or being produced by 19th-century Scandinavian settlers.
+All of them are of modern origin dating to the 19th century "Viking revival" or were produced by 19th-century Scandinavian settlers.

 The oldest find is the "Heavener Runestone," first documented in 1923.
 It is a 19th-century artifact made by a Scandinavian immigrant (possibly a Swede working at the local train depot).
 Two other "Heavener Runestones" are most likely not runic at all but exhibit incisions of Native American origin.
 Three other runestones, found in Poteau, Shawnee and Pawnee, are of modern date.

 Heavener Runestone

 The Heavener Runestone (pronounced /ˈhiːvnər/) is located in Heavener Runestone Park in Le Flore County, Oklahoma, near Heavener, Oklahoma.